- Academics & Programs

-Students must complete five courses beyond 102 in French, Italian or Spanish offered at Dominican University.
+Students must complete four courses beyond 102 in French, Italian or Spanish offered at Dominican University.
 Language courses taught in English do not meet this requirement.

 Upon selecting this concentration, the student must meet with the international business advisor, who will coordinate the international business and language requirements.
 Selection of the modern foreign language courses must be approved by a faculty member from the Department of Modern Foreign Languages.
 International business students who wish to prepare for the examinations leading to the certificates offered by the Chamber of Commerce of Madrid or the Chamber of Commerce of Paris must take additional language course work.
 See the appropriate language faculty for specific information.

 Students educated outside the United States may not choose their native language to fulfill the language component of the international business major.
 Students may also choose five courses in another language not offered at Dominican University.
 Such course work must be approved by the director of the international business program to be accepted in transfer in partial completion of the major.

 Students whose first language is not English and who have completed their secondary school education in a non-English speaking country may select the international business major with English as the language component, with the approval of a designated faculty member from the English department.
 The English component requires five courses in English and in American history, including English 333 or 336; two courses chosen from English 342, 343, 344; and History 248 and 249.

 Other courses may be substituted based on the student’s background and with permission of the international business and English advisors.